 To check which energy suppliers offer the discount, you can visit GOV.UK.

-During periods of particularly cold weather, you may be eligible for Cold Weather Payments of £25 if you’re claiming certain benefits such as Pension Credit.
+During periods of particularly cold weather, you may also qualify for Cold Weather Payments of £25 if you’re claiming certain benefits such as Pension Credit.
 These are made when your local temperature is recorded as (or forecast to be), an average of zero degrees celsius or below for at least seven consecutive days between 1 November and 31 March every year.

 You should receive these payments automatically, so there’s no need to apply.

-If your home is badly insulated, you might qualify for help to make improvements that will make it more energy efficient and keep you warmer.
+If you do qualify, you can make a Pension Credit claim by phone using the Pension Credit claim line on 0800 99 1234.
+If you’d rather make a paper application, you can request one on the above number, or you can download and print a Pension Claim form here.
+Find out everything you need to know about Pension Credit in our guide Pension Credit explained and about how the Winter Fuel Payment works in our article Winter Fuel Payment: who is eligible, and how can I claim?
+If your home is badly insulated, you might be eligible for help to make improvements that will make it more energy efficient and keep you warmer.
 You can use the links below to find out more about schemes that may be available to you depending on where you live:

 How can I reduce my energy costs?